RetroDECK/ES-DE/HAIKU.md

 * There is no 3D acceleration as the operating system does not support that

+* ES-DE may crash or behave strange when used on Haiku Nightly (i.e. it's due to operating system issues, make sure to run R1/beta5 which should work fine)

 ## Emulator problems

 In contrast with all other platforms which ES-DE runs on, on Haiku emulators which are not working correctly are still included in the configuration.
 This is done with the belief that things will improve in the future as the operating system matures.